thekalinga/books-raw/repo/introduction-to-international-law/12-state-territorial-sovereignty.md

 [^180/2]: _Cf._ the case of such a disclaimer by the Allied Powers in 1945 in respect to Germany after the unconditional surrender by the German Government.
-According to Judge Jessup in The South West Africa Cases, 2nd Phase, I.C.J.
+According to Judge Jessup in The _South West Africa Cases, 2nd Phase_, I.C.J.
 Reports, 1966, 6, at pp. 418--419: "It is commonplace that international law does not recognise military conquest as a source of title".